This document was adapted and expanded upon from that of my graduate advisor (your academic grandparent), Dr. Jennifer J. Freyd.

 Email is often the quickest way to get a hold of me, as I tend to answer emails quickly.
 For my graduate students, I aim to respond to emails within 24 hours on business days.
 If I am going to be out of communication for any reason, I will let my students know and will have an away message up on my Wayne State email.

 If you want a response or feedback on a document that is longer than about a page, please give me both a hard copy and an electronic version (more on this below).

 Lab meeting attendance is expected of my graduate students.
-As I am new to faculty, lab meetings will commence once a month and will be open to select graduate and undergraduate students who request and are approved to attend.
+As I am new to the department, lab meetings will commence once a month and will be open to all graduate students and select undergraduates in the Dept. of Psychology and MPSI.
 These lab meetings are good times to get me to sign forms or ask me quick questions.
 When you are scheduled to make a presentation at the lab meeting, it is important for you to work with me in developing the presentation.
 This includes discussing the topic to present, sending me powerpoint slides and/or handouts to review, etc. For us to have time to review and revise content, such material should be to me at least 2 weeks before you are scheduled to present.

 On all presentations and handouts should be your name, as well as the name of all collaborators, acknowledgements to those who have provided help or feedback, the date, and usually a disclaimer that explains that the information is preliminary and should not be cited or shared beyond the lab meeting.

 One last tip: It is important to openly acknowledge collaborative work (as most research is collaborative).
 When discussing such research, always use the plural rather than singular (“our study” vs. “my study”, etc.).
 If in doubt, ask me and/or err on the side of sharing credit.